 Aloha Airlines received its first ETOPS certified Boeing 737-700 series airplane in January 2000, to provide services to the US Mainland from the Hawaiian Islands.
 Having just been pushed back from the gate and awaiting taxi clearance at Orange County-John Wayne Airport in September 2001, is N740AL "Kamohoali'i," a Boeing 737-76N, delivered new to Aloha Airlines in march 2001.

-The benefit of Aloha Airlines new ETOPS Boeing 737s, was expansion to secondary markets along the U.S. West Coast, including many cities which had no non-stop service to Hawaii.
-Seen being pushed back from the gate at Phoenix-Sky Harbor Airport for the short hop to Orange County-John Wayne Airport in May 2003, is N744AL, a Boeing 737-76N, leased from GECAS in November 2001.
+The benefit of Aloha Airlines new ETOPS Boeing 737s, was expansion to secondary markets along the U.S. West Coast, including many cities which had no non-stop services to Hawaii.
+Seen being pushed back from the gate at Phoenix-Sky Harbor Airport for the short hop to Orange County-John Wayne Airport then continuing to Honolulu in May 2003, is N744AL, a Boeing 737-76N, leased from GECAS in November 2001.

 A pair of Aloha 737-700s with blended winglets installed are seen at San Diego-Lindbergh Field just days before the airline stopped operations in March 2008.
 Being pushed back from the gate at the West Terminal for a morning departure to Honolulu is N741AL "Olopana," a Boeing 737-76N, leased to Aloha Airlines in March 2001.